botpress/botpress/docs/guide/docs/releases/migrate.md

 ### How to upgrade

-Replace `bp`, `modules/` and `bindings/` of your Botpress 11 installation by the ones from Botpress 12 of the target plateform.
+Replace `bp`, `modules/` and `bindings/` of your Botpress 11 installation by the ones from Botpress 12 of the target platform.

 ## Migration from 11.7 to 11.8